 6. Written assignments should be a major component of the course grade.

-In perhaps two-thirds of WI courses, out-of-class papers account for 70% or more of the semester grade.
+In perhaps two-thirds of WI courses, writing accounts for 70% or more of the semester grade.
 It is very unusual for papers in a WI course to account for less than 30% of the course grade.
 When a portion of the course’s writing-component is met through group-work, the Board may ask instructors to elaborate on their methods of assessing individual-student contributions (and thereby group-work grades).

 7. Faculty members may use graduate teaching assistants to bring the student/faculty ratio down to a manageable level.

 The Board prefers courses with a maximum student/faculty ratio of 20 to 1.
 Funds to help staff WI classes with GTAs will be transferred based on the total number of WI students enrolled.
 The departmental allocation is $110 per student beyond the first 20 students up to 300 students enrolled in a class.
 See the Suggestions for Large Enrollment Courses for additional information.

 8. In classes employing graduate teaching assistants, professors should remain firmly in control not only of the writing assignments, but of the grading and marking of papers.